nallen05/old-norse/skald/README.md

      Each string is given its own line, with newlines in the string creating additional lines
  * NULL is treated a blank line
  * CHARACTERS are treated as a single character string
-     - This means that each character creates a new line when within a sprite If you don't want each character to be treated as 1 line, put them within a :SPAN
+     - This means that each character creates a new line when within a sprite.
+If you don't want each character to be treated as 1 line, put them within a :SPAN
      - NOTE: #\newline & #\return are treated as 2 blank lines
  * :NODISPLAY - the special keyword :NODISPLAY is completely ignored
  * LISTS are special forms.
 The CAR of the list must be one of these keywords:
-      :WITH-FORGROUND (color &rest forms)
-         everything that follows has forground COLOR
-      :WITH-BACKGROUND (color &rest forms)
-         everything that follows has background COLOR
-      :EMOJI (name)
-         inserts an emoji character; treated just like a raw character by SPAN/SPRITE :SPAN (&rest subsegements)
-         everything that follows is treated as part of one line (so #\newline & #\return are forcibly removed) :SPRITE (&rest sprites)
+      :FG (color &body forms) - everything that follows has forground COLOR :BG (color &body forms) - everything that follows has background COLOR :EMOJI (name) - inserts an emoji character; treated just like a raw character by SPAN/SPRITE :SPAN (&body subsegements) - everything that follows is treated as part of one line (so #\newline & #\return are forcibly removed)
-         multi-line
+      :SPRITE (&body sprites) - multi-line
-      :NODISPLAY (&rest anything)
-         everything that follows is ignored
+      :NODISPLAY (&body anything) - everything that follows is ignored
-      :CALL-WITH-POINT (fn)
-         calls FN with 2 arguments: the current Y/X coordinates then continues processing the value returned by FN
+      :CALL-WITH-POINT (fn) - calls FN with 2 arguments: the current row/col coordinates then continues processing the value returned by FN
            - if you don't want FN to show anything, then return :NODISPLAY
-           - WARNING: works within left-aligned WINDOW/GDWINDOW, but not non-left aligned (:CENTER-LEFT / :CENTER-RIGHT / :RIGHT)
+           - **WARNING: currently broken within non-left aligned (:CENTER / :CENTER-RIGHT / :RIGHT)**

 Within spans:

  * Everthing is the same, except that anything that would produce a newline is ignored
  * It's possible for :SPAN to appear with a sprite, but not for :SPRITE to appear within a span

-# COLORS

-8 default colors supported out of the box:
-  :black
-  :blue
-  :cyan
-  :green
-  :magenta
-  :red
-  :white
-  :yellow

-they can be used via :WITH-FORGROUND & :WITH-BACKGROUND

-add more via: DEF-COLOR-CODE

-# MISC NOTES

- * DRAW -> write to the buffer
- * EMIT -> write to the terminal
+### Colors

+Colors are passed as keywords to `:fg` and `:bg` arguments.
+Available: `:black`, `:red`, `:green`, `:yellow`, `:blue`, `:magenta`, `:cyan`, `:white`.

+You can define new colors with DEF-COLOR.
+Look them up with LOOKUP-COLOR-CODE.

+### emojis

+`DEF-EMOJI (name char-code)` / `LOOKUP-EMOJI (name)` Register and use emoji by keyword.

+  * Example: `(skald:span (1 1) (skald:lookup-emoji :grinning) " Hello")`

+### Utilities

+`FIXED-STEP-LINE (&key start-row start-column end-row end-column steps-inclusive)` Returns a list of `(row . col)` cons cells representing a straight line path between two points.
+Useful for creating animation paths.

+## Advanced mode stuff

+`*override-terminal-size*` set this to (HEIGHT .
+WIDTH), & it will fool SKALD-INIT & SKALD-CHECK-TERMINAL-SIZE to using this as the terminal size.
+If set, skald will never query the terminal to check the actual size.

+`*override-skald-drawmode*` You can set this to override the behavior of SKALD & SKALD-OVERLAY:
+  - :unoptimized - Forcibly draws everything in the change.
+Most useful for writing unit tests, so that tests don't interfer with each other
+  - :prep - Write to change buffer but don't emit.
+Builds up content to emit later.
+This is used mostly for testing.
+  - :null - Write to change buffer, don't emit, then wipe the buffer.
+For testing.